YaFanYen/Attack-Analysis/README.md

 # Log-Analysis
 RandomForestClassifier used to classify which attack the log stands for.

-Run python attack_analysis.py to check for the result.
+Run 'python attack_analysis.py' to check for the result.